Orthocerida

-Orthocerida, from Ancient Greek ὀρθός (orthós), meaning "straight", and κέρας (kéras), meaning "horn", also known as the Michelinocerida, is an order of extinct orthoceratoid cephalopods that lived from the Early Ordovician possibly to the Late Triassic.
+Orthocerida, from Ancient Greek ὀρθός (orthós), meaning "straight", and κέρας (kéras), meaning "horn", also known as the Michelinocerida, is an order of extinct orthoceratoid cephalopods that lived from the Early Ordovician to the Late Permian.
+While there has been some possible Late Triassic records for the order, although they have been reclassified as pseudorthocerids.
 The Eocene fossil Antarcticeras is sometimes considered a descendant of the orthocerids although this is disputed.
 They were most common however from the Ordovician to the Devonian.

 A fossil found in the Caucasus was previously assigned to Orthocerida, extending the range to the Early Cretaceous, but has since been reassigned to the order Mixosiphonata.

 Shell form

 The shell is usually long, and may be straight ("orthoconic") or gently curved.
 In life, these animals may have been similar to the modern squid, except for their long shell.
 The internal structure of the shell consists of concavo-convex chambers linked by a centrally-placed tube called a siphuncle.
 There is a tendency for the chambers to develop cameral deposits, which were used as ballast to balance the long gas-filled shell.
 Depending on the family, the siphuncle has orthochoanitic (short and straight) or cyrtochoanitic (outwardly curved) septal necks, which protrude from the septa.
 The shell surface may be (depending on the species or genus) smooth, transversely ribbed, or ornamented by a network of fine lirae.
 Fossils are common and have been found on many continents, including the Americas, Africa, Europe, and Asia.